Otumian-empire/swift-python/exercise25.md

 ## Execute

-We pass the SQL query and some parameters to the `execute` method after we have created the `cursor` object.
+We pass an SQL query and some parameters to the `execute` method after we have created the `cursor` object.

 ### SQL query

-For the SQl query, it is recommended to use pkaceholders instead of passing the actual values directly.
+For the SQl query, it is recommended to use placeholders instead of passing the actual values directly into the qeury.

 ``` Python
 # consider some arbituary query